ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 ```
 {
     "node": 0,
-    "replicating": true,
+    "is_replicating": true,
-    "tainted": true,
+    "is_tainted": true,
-    "auto_resolved": 1,
+    "conflicts_resolved": 1,
+    "conflicts_pending": 0,
     "replication_lag_ms": 0.139,
-    "server_version": 16.0,
+    "server_version": 17.4
-    "pre_16_compatibility": false
 }
 ```

 The meaning of those fields is a follows:

 1. node: The Node ID
-1. replicating: Is the Node currently replicating ok, i.e. there are no failed SUBSCRIPTIONs
+1. is_replicating: Is the Node currently replicating ok, i.e. there are no failed SUBSCRIPTIONs
-1. tainted: If the LSN Resolver has fixed a conflict, the mutual data of the TRAKTOR cluster could be in an inconsistent state.
+1. is_tainted: If the LSN Resolver has fixed a conflict, the mutual data of the TRAKTOR cluster could be in an inconsistent state.
 This node is tainted
-1. auto_resolved: How many conflicts were auto resolved since the initialization of the TRAKTOR cluster
+1. conflicts_resolved: How many conflicts were auto resolved since the initialization of the TRAKTOR cluster
+1. conflicts_pending: How many conflicts are pending resolution since the initialization of the TRAKTOR cluster
 1. replication_lag_ms: The current [replication lag](https://www.percona.com/blog/replication-lag-in-postgresql) in milliseconds
 1. server_version: The PostgreSQL version number
-1. pre_16_compatiblity: Is the compatibility mode for PostgreSQL &lt; 16.x activated

-To see the status of the node replicaset, call
+To see the status of the nodes replicaset, call
 ```
 curl --location 'http://localhost:8080/v1/arbiter/replicaset/status' \
 --header 'X-API-KEY: LetMeIn'